aimee-mcneil-melville/ToDo-Full-Stack/packages/dokku-checklist/README.md

     !
 If there was no output from Dokku, ensure your configured SSH Key can connect to the remote server
     ```

     This is because the app name you used was already created by someone.
-Make sure you use a unique app name, eg: 'alexc-pupparazzi'.
+Make sure you use a unique app name, eg: 'alexc_pupparazzi'.